hazelgrove/patterns-agda/README.md

 # patterns-agda

-This repository is a mechanization of the work described in our [paper link TODO](TODO) on pattern matching with holes.
+This repository is a mechanization of the work described in our paper "Pattern Matching with Typed Holes".
 It includes almost all of the definitions and proofs from the paper.
+The overall approach and encoding decisions we make here are heavily inspired by the [Hazelnut Live mechanization](https://github.com/hazelgrove/hazelnut-dynamics-agda).
+As a result, some of the documentation here is also borrowed with permission from the Hazelnut Live documentation.

 The only results missing from this mechanization are those regarding decidability of entailment and the constraint incon judgement.
 These proofs involve finite sets and algorithms which are not structurally recursive, making it inordinately difficult to verify them in Agda, so we do not attempt to do so here.
-Decidability of the incon judgement, however, has been verified using the Z3 Theorem Prover.
+As discussed on paper, however, decidability of entailment has been shown using the Z3 Theorem Prover.

-# How To Check These Proofs - 	TODO
+# How To Check These Proofs

 These proofs are known to check under `Agda 2.6.2`.
 The most direct, if not the easiest, option to check the proofs is to install that version of Agda or one compatible with it, download the code in this repo, and run `agda all.agda` at the command line.

+In the future, we plan to include a Docker file hosting this mechanization and an appropriate Agda version.
+Unfortunately, however, the latest version of Agda causes Docker to frequently exceed memory constraints, so we do not do so at this time.

 # Where To Find Each Theorem

 All of the judgements defined in the paper are given in the various *-core.agda files.
 The syntax is meant to mirror the on-paper notation as closely as possible, with some small variations because of the limitations of Agda syntax.

-For easy reference, the proofs for the theorems in order of appearance in the paper text can be found as follows:
+For easy reference, the proofs of the theorems from the paper can be found as follows, using the numbering from the supplemental appendix:

-- TODO

-The extended paper with an appendix goes into more detail for some lemmas and definitions omitted from the main paper, some of which have been mechanized as well.
-Those can be found as follows:

 - TODO